UTDallasEPICS/Guides/end_of_sem.md

 ## Documentation

-A README.md file at the top level containing:
+A README.md file at the top level containing the following:

 - [ ] Conceptual overview - what is the project intended to accomplish?
   - Include a broad description of the different types of users/roles and what they do.